Learn how to make pearl earrings that look super complicated and fancy but actually whip up super fast.

-These earrings actually whip up super fast — during the busy season, I would easily crank out about 15 pairs of these elegant freshwater pearl earrings in an hour.
+Back when I had my jewelry business, I would easily crank out about 15 pairs of these elegant DIY freshwater pearl earrings in an hour during my busy season.
 (But don’t be alarmed if it takes you more than four minutes.
 When I first started making these it would take me about 15 minutes a pair.)

 (Which, by the way, is faaaaaaaar less time than it takes to actually put this tutorial together.
 That actually takes me hours — so you’re welcome!)

 The take about the same amount of time to make as the matching DIY single pearl necklace.

 By the way, for your convenience, I have included affiliate links.
 You can read my full disclosure here.